Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 >> to work correctly:
 >>
 >> * Calculation of `unorm` is a sum that requires difference data from all sections of the stick, so we'd need to somehow communicate these difference values to a single rank that computes and receives the overall sum
->> * Each section of the stick does not compute a single step in isolation, it needs boundary data from neighbouring sections of the stick to arrive at its computed temperature value for that step, so we'd need to communicate temperature values between neighbours
+>> * Each section of the stick does not compute a single step in isolation, it needs boundary data from neighbouring sections of the stick to arrive at its computed temperature value for that step, so we'd need to communicate temperature values between neighbours (i.e. using a nearest neighbours communication pattern)
 >{: .solution}
 {: .challenge}